Participation notification by SIH Partners

 - Reason for the notification:

-- Acquisition or disposal of financial instruments that are treated as voting securities
+- Update of a previous notification concerning financial instruments that are treated as voting securities

 - Notified by: A parent undertaking or a controlling person